alkimiapps/gradle-dplink-plugin/README.md

 - _javaHome_ : absolute path of your java installation (i.e. containing the bin directory with jdeps and jlink) - defaults to _System.getProperty("java.home")_
 - _outputDir_ : path (relative or absolute) specifying where the custom jre should be placed - defaults to _build/app_

+## ToDo

+- More tests and more configurability
+- Better fat jar and thin jar support
+- Other stuff I haven't thought of yet

 ## Links